cfillion/reapack.com/source/user-guide.html.md

 Download the corresponding file for your platform matching REAPER's architecture (not to be confused with the architecture of your operating system).

-Follow these steps to install ReaPack on macOS and Windows:
+Follow these steps to install ReaPack:

 1. From REAPER: *Options > Show REAPER resource path in explorer/finder*
 2. Put the downloaded file in the *UserPlugins* subdirectory
 3. Restart REAPER.
 Done!

-There are no pre-built binaries available for Linux yet.
-Build instructions are provided in the included README.md file.

 ## Getting started